 Subject: Proposed update to Appendix F of CO Code Guideline

-Aging and Administration of Disconnected Telephone Numbers and Block Donation
+Aging and Administration of Disconnected Telephone Numbers

 1. Introduction

 This Appendix was developed by the Canadian Steering Committee on Numbering (CSCN) and is based upon the NANPA Working Group Final Report and Recommendation to the North American Numbering Council (NANC) dated February 24, 1998.